 The rights to turn the box-office hit film into a home console game were purchased for an estimated 20 to 25 million dollars from Steven Spielberg.
 Such was the clamour to have the game in the shops Howard Scott Warshaw, the designer of the game led a team who had to turn the game around in an extraordinary six weeks.
-No surprise that the game was a huge disappointment and with a price tag of $29.99 it was an enormous financial failure.
-This failure, along with the disappointing sales of Pac-Man led to the company being sold by its parent company, Warner Communications.
+No surprise that the game was a colossal disappointment and with a price tag of $29.99, it was an enormous financial failure too.
+This failure, along with the disappointing sales of Pac-Man, led to the company being sold by its parent company, Warner Communications.

 It is not often you see an archaeological dig for something buried a relatively short time ago however such was the interest in this treasure that the team have worked in pretty horrid surroundings, trawling through layers and layers of trash, with the need to wear breathing masks only too apparent.
 Yet their efforts paid off, as they unearthed their treasure trove.